HIPAA Notice Of Privacy Practices

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-If you have any questions about this notice, please contact HIPAA Privacy Officer Trish Manna at (845) 333-7188.
+If you have any questions about this notice, please contact HIPAA Privacy Officer using the information at the top of the page.